mtyazici/hazelcast-platform-operator/README.md

 * `Pending`: The cluster is in the process of starting.
 * `Failed`: An error occurred while starting the cluster.

+Any additional info such as validation errors will be provided in the `message` field.

 The `readyMembers` field represents the number of Hazelcast members that are connected to the cluster.

 > Note: Use the `readyMembers` field only for informational purposes.
 This field is not always accurate.
 Some members may have joined or left the cluster since this field was last updated.